Peace Church Bangladesh

 Peace Church Bangladesh or Peace Presbyterian Church in Bangladesh is a Presbyterian denomination in the country.
 The denomination was founded in 2009.
-Currently it has 13 cell church and 2 preaching fields.
-One field is in Muslim community the other is in Hindu community.
+Currently it has a 13-cell church and two preaching fields.
+One field is in Muslim community, the other is in Hindu community.
 It acknowledge the Apostles Creed and the Westminster Confession.

 Peace Church is a member of the World Reformed Fellowship.